-- Women not breastfeeding may have a change in monthly bleeding patterns, including amenorrhea, spotting, irregular or prolonged bleeding. - Some women report breast tenderness, headaches, dizziness, mood changes, abdominal pain, or nausea. - Breastfeeding women may have a longer delay in return of monthly bleeding after childbirth.
+- Changes in monthly bleeding patterns, including amenorrhea, spotting, irregular or prolonged bleeding (for adolescents who are not breastfeeding) - Breast tenderness, headaches, dizziness, mood changes, abdominal pain, nausea - Breastfeeding adolescents may have a longer delay in return of monthly bleeding after childbirth.

-- Stopped breastfeeding and would like to switch methods - Took a pill more than 3 hours late or missed one completely, and also had sex during this time, and want to consider ECPs (for women who have monthly bleeding) - Severe headaches with blurred vision - Any time there is a problem or if either partner has been exposed to an STI - A resupply of POPs or condoms is needed (always have at least 1 back-up pack)
+- Stopped breastfeeding and would like to switch methods - Took a pill more than 3 hours late or missed one completely, and also had sex during this time, and want to consider ECPs (for women who have monthly bleeding) - Severe headaches with blurred vision - Any time there is a problem or if either partner has been exposed to an STI - A resupply of POPs or condoms is needed (always have at least 1 back-up pack) - POPs do not protect against STIs/HIV: To protect against pregnancy and STIs/HIV, use a condom every time you have sex.